Skip to content

 Map<String, Alias> any = server.aliases.get("prod");

 If the config mapping contains a toString method declaration, the config mapping instance will include a proper implementation of the toString method.
+The equals and hashcode methods are included automatically.

 Caution